pblaney/mgp1000/README.md

 ## Run the Preprocessing Module
 The Preprocessing module of the pipeline will be started with one command that will handle linking each individual process in the pipeline to the next.
 A key advantage of using Nextflow within an HPC environment is that will also perform all the job scheduling/submitting given the correct configuration with the user's [executor](https://www.nextflow.io/docs/latest/executor.html).

+Currently supported executors:
+* SLURM
+* LSF

 There are two methods for running each module in the pipeline: directly from the current environment or batch submission.
 An example of direct submission is given below and an example of batch submission is provided within the [Wiki](https://github.com/pblaney/mgp1000/wiki/Usage).

-**NOTE: The pipeline is currently configured to run with SLURM as the executor.
-If the user's HPC uses an alternative scheduler please reach out for assistance with adjustments to the configuration to accommodate this, contact information at end of README.**

 ### Direct Submission Example
 First, the user will need to load the necessary software to run the pipeline module to the environment.
 At most, this will require Java, Nextflow, and Singularity.
 This is a user-specific step so the commands may be different depending on the user's HPC configuration.

 ```
-module load java/1.8 nextflow/21.04.3 singularity/3.7.1
+nextflow run preprocessing.nf \
+  -bg \
+  --run_id batch1 \
+  --input_format fastq \
+  --email user@example.com \
+  -profile preprocessing
 ```

 Here is the full help message for the Preprocessing module.
 ```
-nextflow run preprocessing.nf --help
+$ nextflow run preprocessing.nf --help

-Usage Example:
+Usage:
-  nextflow run preprocessing.nf -bg -resume --run_id batch1 --input_format fastq --email someperson@gmail.com -profile preprocessing
+  nextflow run preprocessing.nf --run_id STR --input_format STR -profile preprocessing
+  [-bg] [-resume] [--lane_split STR] [--input_dir PATH] [--output_dir PATH] [--email STR]
+  [--cpus INT] [--memory STR] [--queue_size INT] [--executor STR] [--help]

 Mandatory Arguments:
-  --run_id                       [str]  Unique identifier for pipeline run
+  --run_id                       STR  Unique identifier for pipeline run
-  --input_format                 [str]  Format of input files
+  --input_format                 STR  Format of input files
-                                        Available: fastq, bam
+                                      [Default: fastq | Available: fastq, bam]
-  -profile                       [str]  Configuration profile to use, each profile described
+  -profile                       STR  Configuration profile to use, must use preprocessing
-                                        in nextflow.config file
-                                        Available: preprocessing, germline, somatic

 Main Options:
-  -bg                           [flag]  Runs the pipeline processes in the background, this
+  -bg                           FLAG  Runs the pipeline processes in the background, this
                                       option should be included if deploying pipeline with
                                       real data set so processes will not be cut if user
                                       disconnects from deployment environment
-  -resume                       [flag]  Successfully completed tasks are cached so that if
+  -resume                       FLAG  Successfully completed tasks are cached so that if
                                       the pipeline stops prematurely the previously
                                       completed tasks are skipped while maintaining their
                                       output
-  --lane_split                   [str]  Determines if input FASTQs are lane split per R1/R2
+  --lane_split                   STR  Determines if input FASTQs are lane split per R1/R2
-                                        Available: yes, no
+                                      [Default: no | Available: yes, no]
-                                        Default: no
-  --input_dir                    [str]  Directory that holds BAMs and associated index files,
+  --input_dir                   PATH  Directory that holds BAMs and associated index files,
                                       this should be given as an absolute path
-                                        Default: input/
+                                      [Default: input/]
-  --output_dir                   [str]  Directory that will hold all output files this should
+  --output_dir                  PATH  Directory that will hold all output files this should
                                       be given as an absolute path
-                                        Default: output/
+                                      [Default: output/]
-  --email                        [str]  Email address to send workflow completion/stoppage
+  --email                        STR  Email address to send workflow completion/stoppage
                                       notification
-  --cpus                         [int]  Globally set the number of cpus to be allocated
+  --cpus                         INT  Globally set the number of cpus to be allocated
-                                        Available: 2, 4, 8, 16, etc.
-                                        Default: uniquly set for each process in config file
-  --memory                       [str]  Globally set the amount of memory to be allocated for
+  --memory                       STR  Globally set the amount of memory to be allocated,
-                                        all processes, written as '##.GB' or '##.MB'
+                                      written as '##.GB' or '##.MB'
-                                        Available: 32.GB, 2400.MB, etc.
-                                        Default: uniquly set for each process in config file
-  --queue_size                   [int]  Set max number of tasks the pipeline will launch
+  --queue_size                   INT  Set max number of tasks the pipeline will launch
-                                        Available: 25, 50, 100, 150, etc.
-                                        Default: 100
+                                      [Default: 100]
-  --executor                     [str]  Set the job executor for the run
+  --executor                     STR  Set the job executor for the run
-                                        Available: local, slurm, lsf
+                                      [Default: slurm | Available: local, slurm, lsf]
-                                        Default: slurm
-  --help                        [flag]  Prints this message
+  --help                        FLAG  Prints this message

-################################################
 ```